By Moove In Self Storage

 Smaller boxes are great for packing up your drawers in the kitchen or bathroom and for heavier items.
 When packing up your delicate kitchen items, use items like packing peanuts and bubble wrap to protect them from breaking.
 These are perfect for glass wares and dishes, and keep your valuables cushioned to help prevent damage.
 You can also use dish and glass cell kits that fit inside our boxes making packing and protecting them easy.
 Be sure to mark any boxes that are holding fragile items, so you don’t stack heavier boxes on top and you don’t shove them between other items inside the moving truck.
 Packing books inside smaller boxes will keep them at an easy to lift and carry weight.
 You can also use smaller boxes for photo albums, picture frames and other similar items.

-If you are packing up an office for storage, purchase file boxes.
+If you are packing up an office for storage, another great packing tip is to purchase file boxes.
 They are easily labeled for convenience, have handles for easy carrying and fit paper and file folders perfectly.
 They also prevent you from filling large boxes with paper, which would be very heavy and unsafe.
 Plus, file boxes will stack perfectly on top of one another for easy storage.
 If you pack then just like you would organize your filing cabinet, you can access them as needed fairly easily while in storage.